verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 ##### Create the ClusterIssuer

 This secret will then be used to seed a `ClusterIssuer` to issue leaf certificates for other applications and services.
-Using the `Certificate` from the previous example, you can create a `ClusterIssuer` named `my-issuer` and reference the secret `my-root-ca-tls` as the CA:
+Using the `Certificate` from the previous example, you can create a `ClusterIssuer` named `my-issuer` and reference the secret `my-root-ca-tls` as the CA.

 **Verrazzano ClusterIssuer**
 {{< clipboard >}}